Tauski/MyHomepage/README.md

 # MyHomepage

-This was made as a practice for more frontend oriented programming Simple homepage blueprint, easy to fill with custom data, information and media Used ReactJS and CSS.
+This was made as a practice for more frontend oriented programming.\
+Simple homepage blueprint, easy to fill with custom data, information and media.\
+Used ReactJS and CSS.

 # Getting Started with Create React App